-The Alphanauten Digital Agency from Unna in Germany presents a short and practical guide to switching from Plentymarkets to Shopware.
-There are various situation and business cases that force to change Plentymarkets to Shopware very reasonable.
+The Alphanauten Digital Agency from Unna in Germany presents a short and practical guide to switch from Plentymarkets to Shopware.
+There are various situations and business cases that force to change Plentymarkets to Shopware very reasonable.

 In the background it makes sense to use a Plentymarkets backend.
-And just the flagship, migrating your own shop to a Shopware template.
-Whatever your planning are, your ideas or your requirements; we are looking forward to getting in touch with you.
-Alphanauten is a certified and award-winning Shopware professional company.
+Whatever your plans, ideas or requirements are, we are looking forward to get in touch with you.
+The Alphanauten is a certified and award-winning professional Shopware company.

 Reasons to switch from Plentymarkets to Shopware

-Usability comes first for all reasons!
-Both the front-end and many back-end processes are more user-friendly when switching from Plentymarkets to Shopware.
+First, the usability is really comfortable!
+Both, the front-end and back-end processes are more user-friendly when you are switching from Plentymarkets to Shopware.
 Each project has its own grounds and individual important points that make a switching very beneficial.

-Besides user-friendliness or ease of use, loading speed is another factor.
-And here, too, it is about the loading times in the front-end as well as in the back-end.
+Besides user-friendliness or ease of use, the loading speed is another factor.
+Again, this is about the loading times in the front-end as well as in the back-end.
 A new Shopware 6 system runs as fast and smoothly as a Magento or Presta multishop system.
-With Plentymarkets, as a user and customer, you have to be a little more patient.
+As a user and customer, you have to be a little more patient with Plentymarkets.